lukehansell/redirectify/README.md

 # Redirectify

-A transformer for [Browserify](http://browserify.org) which overrides the required file when a specified subdirectory with a file of the same name exists.
+A transformer for [Browserify](http://browserify.org) which overrides the required file with the contents of a file of the same name in a specified directory (if such a file exists).

 Works in combination with other transformers such as [hbsfy](https://github.com/epeli/node-hbsfy).